LilithHafner/Chairmarks.jl/previews/PR177/.documenter/reference.md

 - `gc::Bool` An experimental option to disable garbage collection during benchmarking.
 Defaults to [`Charimarks.DEFAULTS.gc`](/reference#Chairmarks.DEFAULTS) which is `true` by default.
 Set to `false` to disable garbage collection during benchmarking.
 Disabling garbage collection may cause out of memory errors during a benchmark that requires garbage collection, but should not result in memory leaks that survive past the end of the benchmark.
 As an experimental option, this may be removed in the future or its semantics may change.
 This option also depends on Julia internals and so it may break in future versions of Julia.

-- `warmup::Bool` An experimental option to force warmups to run or not run.
+- `warmup::Union{Nothing, Bool}` An experimental option to force warmups to run or not run.
 With `warmup = true` we always run a warmup.
 With `warmup = false` we assume a warmup has already been run and both skip a warmup and nevertheless report the first sample as already having been warmed up.
-With `warmup` unset (the default) we almost always run a  warmup but will skip it if the estimated runtime of the warmup exceeds twice the  runtime budget and less than half of the warmup time is spent compiling.
+With `warmup=nothing` (the default) we almost always run a warmup but will skip it if the estimated runtime of the warmup exceeds twice the runtime budget and less than half of the warmup time is spent compiling.
 As an experimental option, this may be removed in the future or its semantics may change.
 The heuristic for choosing when to automatically skip the warmup may also change in future versions of Chairmarks.

 **Interpolation**